 2017 was a year that definitely tested me.
 The number 7 is one I absolutely hate.
 Even though it is supposed to be a *lucky number*, it always seems to be that bad luck hits me.
 2017 wasn’t the best of years, but it also wasn’t the worst.

 I celebrated my three years in Paris, and it feels just like yesterday I got off that plane in Nice thinking I would be here for only a year.
 I was this young 19 year-old, figuring out what the hell I wanted to do with my life.
 I was timid, brave, stupid (at times), innocent… sometimes I don’t even recognize myself.
 I turned 22 in Nantes, France.
 I got to go to many new countries I had only dreamed of my whole life of visiting.
 I got to go to my first gala at the Sorbonne.
 I actually passed my first year at French university!
 It was a year in which I discovered my love for photography and started experimenting.
 But it was also a year of turmoil.
 I lost my American grandfather back in March.
 It was the first time that I had to deal with loss from a distance.
 It was hard not being in the states for family, and hard to deal with the guilt of not being there.
-It was the year where friendships were tested, where I decided I didn’t need to be with certain toxic people and of learning my value in relationships.
+It was also a year of learning self-value.

 I am forever grateful for my life.
 I am proud of the person I am becoming, even though sometimes I might not even know where I am headed and still trying to figure things out.